 Nonetheless, it is preferable for Muslim women to avoid this because these applications and cosmetics may arouse lust.

-is it haram to wear makeup for yourself?
+is makeup haram to wear for yourself?

 Yes, the point is that women are expected to thoroughly decorate themselves at the appropriate time and place, namely with their spouses.